vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/021/06_Rbhurna_rathyaM.md

 title = "06"

 +++
 The adj. ráthya- generally modifies either chariot horses or chariot wheels; here, with the presence of a craftsman, the latter is most likely.
-So also Gr, Geldner, and Renou
+So also Grassmann, Geldner, and Renou

 As was just noted, pāda b dádhātā kétam ādíśe is almost identical to 5b dádhātā venám ādíśe.
 Nonetheless, Geldner and Renou unaccountably (at least to me) take the VP entirely differently here from 5b: they take návaṃ, dádhātā as a phrasal verb “renew, make new,” with ādíśe filling a different syntactic role.
 E.g., “Erneuet, um (ihn) zu mahnen, seinen Vorsatz …” (Sim.
 Keydana, Inf., 318, who shows no awareness of the parallel in the immed.